SidharthArya/SidharthArya/AWESOME-STARS.md

 - [nedbat/coveragepy](https://github.com/nedbat/coveragepy) - Code coverage measurement for Python
 - [gaogaotiantian/viztracer](https://github.com/gaogaotiantian/viztracer) - VizTracer is a low-overhead logging/debugging/profiling tool that can trace and visualize your python code execution.
 - [leopd/timebudget](https://github.com/leopd/timebudget) - Stupidly-simple speed measurements for Python.
-- [GoogleCloudPlatform/cloudml-samples](https://github.com/GoogleCloudPlatform/cloudml-samples) - Cloud ML Engine is now a part of AI Platform
+- [GoogleCloudPlatform/cloudml-samples](https://github.com/GoogleCloudPlatform/cloudml-samples) - Cloud ML Engine repo.
+Please visit the new Vertex AI samples repo at https://github.com/GoogleCloudPlatform/vertex-ai-samples
 - [python-excel/xlrd](https://github.com/python-excel/xlrd) - Please use openpyxl where you can...
 - [microsoft/Microsoft-Rocketbox](https://github.com/microsoft/Microsoft-Rocketbox) - Microsoft Rocketbox is now available with MIT license!
 The library of 115 rigged avatars offers flexibility, enabling the easy use of facial animations across characters and the mixing and matching of texture elements.
 - [NTMC-Community/MatchZoo](https://github.com/NTMC-Community/MatchZoo) - Facilitating the design, comparison and sharing of deep text matching models.